 - Poisoning — After falls, poisoning is the leading cause of accidental death in the home.
 Whether they’re in the kitchen, the bathroom, laundry room, or garage, keep household chemicals out of the reach of children (or behind childproof doors) and closely follow all warnings and instructions for use.

-- Fires and Burns — Fires are the third leading cause of fatalities in the home, and 60% of home fires occur in homes with no smoke detectors or in which smoke detectors aren’t working properly.
+- Fires and Burns — Fires are the third leading cause of fatalities in the home, and 60 percent of home fires occur in homes with no smoke detectors or in which smoke detectors aren’t working properly.
 Install smoke alarms throughout your house and check the batteries regularly.
 And in case the worst happens, practice home fire drills with your kids, including escape routes and a designated meeting place outside the home.

 Here are some more easy actions you can take to help lower the risks of home accidents in general, according to the National Safety Council: